vdaubry/github-awards/README.md

 # Github-awards

-Github-awards gives your rankings on Github by language and by location (city, country and worldwide) based on the number of stars of your repos.
+Github-awards gives your ranking on Github by language and by location (city, country and worldwide) based on the number of stars of your repos.

 ## How it works ?